-&lt;sup>2To qualify as gender primary, countries self-report on whether individual aid activities targets gender equality as one of its policy objectives.
+&lt;sup>4To qualify assistance as advancing gender equality as a principal or significant objective as per the OECD-DAC gender marker, countries self-report on whether individual aid activities targets gender equality as one of its policy objectives.
 A full definition and eligibility criteria is available at: www.oecd.org/dac/stats/gender.